-reduction in pressure oscillations, the experiments also reveal potential for improvement: 1) The assumption of perfect tracking of choke pressure, with the exception of a constant time delay, is violated.
-This can be observed in Figure 3, from which it is clear that the tracking error that the choke controller achieves is not a pure time delay.
+This can be observed in Figure 5, from which it is clear that the tracking error that the choke controller achieves is not a pure time delay.
 However, to get a more accurate choke controller the choke valve has to be replaced by a faster, more accurate one.
 For the scaled down lab, that operates with disturbances that are much faster than those in practice, this is infeasible.
-The current choke valve and motor are considered to be the best possible for the lab; 2) As can be seen from Figure 6, there is a large potential for improving the predictive capability of the well model.
+The current choke valve and motor are considered to be the best possible for the lab; 2) As can be seen from Figure 7, there is a large potential for improving the predictive capability of the well model.
 This suggests that the assumption of linear well dynamics is violated, and that a nonlinear model, based on first principles, may improve performance.
-A nonlinear model would, of course, require nonlinear state estimation as well as nonlinear model predictive control, significantly increasing complexity of the control strategy and implementation; 3) While the disturbance is predicted perfectly, admittedly, a realistic disturbance will be richer in terms of frequency content as well as time variance.
+A nonlinear model would significantly increase complexity of the control strategy and implementation; 3) While Figure 11 shows that the disturbance is predicted perfectly, admittedly, a realistic disturbance will be richer in terms of frequency content as well as time variance.
 The control strategy should be extended to take into account realistic disturbance models, and; 4) The control strategy relies on measurements of downhole pressure and BHA movement.
 To obtain these measurements in real time, wired drill pipe must be used.
 State-of-the-art wired drill pipe technology is still considered unreliable.